About Colorado Music Festival & Center for Musical Arts

 Our mission is to inspire and connect community members of all ages by providing access to the best of the world’s music through education and performance.

 The Rocky Mountain Center for Musical Arts was founded in 1995 by Kathy Kucsan and Peggy Bruns.
-The Colorado Music Festival completed its 37th summer in 2013.
-The two merged in 2009 and in 2013 the new name, Colorado Music Festival & Center for Musical Arts (CMF & CMA), was chosen.
+The Colorado Music Festival completed its 39th summer in 2016.
+The two merged in 2009 and in 2013 the new name Colorado Music Festival & Center for Musical Arts was chosen.

 We are located at 200 E. Baseline Rd. in Lafayette, on the southeast corner of Harrison Ave. and Baseline Rd., one block east of Public Rd.
 The main entrance is on Harrison and the Student Services Office is located just inside the front door.
 Building hours vary according to usage.
-The office is open Monday through Friday from 10:00 am to 6:00 pm and on Wednesday from 2:00 pm to 8:00 pm.
+The office is open Monday, Tuesday, Thursday Friday from 10:00 am to 6:00 pm and on Wednesday from 2:00 pm to 8:00 pm.

 Parking is available on Harrison Ave. and on neighboring streets but not on Baseline Rd.
 We encourage alternative methods of transportation.
 There is a bike rack near the front door and an RTD bus stop one block away on Public Rd.

 We are a proud member of the following organizations:

 National Guild for Community Arts Education, Broomfield Council on the Arts & Humanities, Colorado Nonprofit Association, Lafayette Old Town Association, and the Chambers of Boulder, Erie, Lafayette, Louisville, and Superior.